 Consultation on the revised framework is expected later this year.

 In addition, consultation will take place on the disposal of less hazardous Intermediate Level Waste (ILW) to near surface disposal (NSD) rather than to a geological disposal facility (GDF).
-Adoption of near surface disposal will aid earlier decommissioning.
+Adoption of near surface disposal could aid earlier decommissioning.

 The updated policy framework will support the application of the waste hierarchy and give operators a strong message about minimising waste prior to disposal.
 It will also support on-site disposal of radioactive waste where permissable.